jasonaaronwilson/omni-archive/README.md

 extensible archive format that is extremely easy to produce and consume.
 Alignment and padding makes it suitable for use with memory mapped files.

+# TODO(jawilson)

+We store directory names so that we make get the exact group, owner, and other metadata upon extraction.